 Two modifications were proposed by the NGO to the draft bill that was submitted by the local authorities aiming to meet the international standards proposed by the Financial Action Task Force (FATF) to combat money laundering.
 First, the NGO Bitcoin Argentina requested to exclude minor players -as for example those individuals involved in crypto exchange individually or in

-P2P transactions- from the category of obliged entities, releasing them from the obligation to report to the Financial Intelligence Unit (FIU)
+P2P transactions- from the category of obliged entities, releasing them from the obligation to report to the Financial Intelligence Unit (FIU).

 A huge crypto community has developed in our country formed by individuals and micro-enterprises committed to crypto exchange services (exchange of crypto assets for fiat money and viceversa or for other crypto assets) through P2P (or person-to-person) transactions.
 Those involved in these transactions can carry on these activities as final consumers or as retail trading services for profit in a small scale.
 They are entrepreneurs, students, employees or unemployed individuals committed to crypto trading to get an extra income.